Getting Confidence in FEA Design Optimisation

 • Model symmetry is used to reduce the number of elements and simplify the model.

 • Model is hybrid, i.e. it contains shell and solid elements.
 This allows for both model simplification and more detailed analysis at the same time.
-Please refer to Shells vs Solids article to learn the difference between different element types – Shell vs Solid Elements: are they similar?
+Please refer to Shells vs Solids article to learn the difference between different element types.

 • Tensile Strength, Yield – 285MPa (41.3ksi)